Correlation Between American High and Tax-exempt Fund

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Tax Exempt Fund Of are ranked lower than 2 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly strong technical and fundamental indicators, Tax Exempt is not utilizing all of its potentials.
+Over the last 90 days Tax Exempt Fund Of has generated negative risk-adjusted returns adding no value to fund investors.
+In spite of fairly strong technical and fundamental indicators, Tax-exempt Fund is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Predicted Return Density